The IDS Student Leadership Council

 Where can I find more information about events and initiatives?

-Information about about the latest activities and events for the IDS Student Leadership Council can be found in multiple places:
+Information about the latest activities and events for the IDS Student Leadership Council can be found in multiple places:

 If you have any questions or suggestions, please feel free to email idsstudentleadership@u.northwestern.edu.